GongXinyuu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xinyu Gong (龚新宇) is a Ph.D. student Electrical and Computer Engineering at [VITA](https://vita-group.github.io), The University of Texas at Austin, advised by Dr. [Zhangyang Wang](https://www.atlaswang.com).
-His research interests include computer vision and machine learning.